- Official EFT Tutorial

-- Even though I was really angry with my sister for humiliating me that day, she may not have known how sensitive I was…
+- Even though I am really angry with my sister for humiliating me in this moment, she may not know how sensitive I am…

-- Even though I really wanted revenge for what she did, forgiving her might improve how I feel about it…
+- Even though I really want revenge for what she did, forgiving her might improve how I feel about it…

-- Even though my sister absolutely humiliated me that day, she was only 12 and probably had her own insecurities…
+- Even though my sister absolutely humiliated me in this moment, she is only 12 and probably has her own insecurities…

 A positive affirmation would end the statement with something like…I forgive her for that, I choose to let it go, or I see her as a good person.
 The reframes offered instead have four qualities that distinguish them from a positive affirmation: